RazrSlyr/APCSFinalProject/res/notebook.md

 ## Preface

-Group includes Rohan Venkatapuram (Bumbing Bingus), Ashish Rao (Jean-Luc Picard), Amartya Bhattacharya (TigerStar), and Siddarth Vishwanathan (Shadowclaw Epic Styl).
+Group includes Rohan Venkatapuram (Bumbing Bingus), Ashish Rao (Jean-Luc Picard), Amartya Bhattacharya (TigerStar), and Siddarth Viswanathan (Shadowclaw Epic Styl).
 Game being built is a 3D first-person shooter game which allows for players to use traditional weaponry and also a portal gun similar to the popular game 'Portal' to take out targets.